Nicholas Pettas: Return from injury and later career (2005-2008)

 In late 2006, Pettas knocked out two opponents and earned a return to K-1.
 Badr Hari greeted him in his second debut at the annual New Year's Eve martial arts event, K-1 PREMIUM 2006 Dynamite!!, on December 31, 2006.
 Hari won the fight as Pettas was unable to continue after obtaining a broken arm in the second round.

 He then rematched Peter Aerts in a superfight at the K-1 World Grand Prix 2007 in Hong Kong on August 5, 2007.
 Although this time a seriously motivated Pettas brought the A-gam to Aerts.
 He got the better once again, knocking Pettas out with a spectacular high kick in round two.

 After losing his past five fights in K-1, Pettas finally broke this streak with a sensational KO victory over South Korean giant Kim Young-hyun (often anglicised to Younghyun Kim) at K-1 PREMIUM 2007 Dynamite!! on December 31, 2007.
 Pettas wore down Kim, who stood fifteen inches taller than him and weighed more than 140lbs more than Pettas, with low kicks before dispatching him with punches forty-one seconds into round two.
 This KO is to this day an all time record for a small man to stop a big man in stand up striking combat sport.
 The size difference was 15.3 inches / 39 cm (1.78m/5′10″ vs. 2.17m/7′1.½″).
 Kim's fellow Korean Choi Hong-man was only 12.9 inches / 33 cm taller than Mighty Mo when he lost via KO in March 2007.
 In boxing the record stands at 14.9 inches / 38 cm when Randy Davis (1.80m/5′11″) knocked out Tom Payne (2.18m/7′2″) in 1985.

 His last fight came on August 9, 2008, when he was eliminated in the quarter-finals of the K-1 World Grand Prix 2008 in Hawaii by Rick Cheek, severing a muscle in his thigh made him pull out and Rick Cheek was awarded the winner by TKO due to referee stoppage.

 Personal life

 Pettas currently lives in Tokyo, Japan.
 He is also an actor, appearing in Japanese cinema and television.
 Perhaps his best known role is alongside Kimura Takuya in the TV drama Change.
 From 2008 to 2009, the NHK World show Samurai Spirit was created and produced to fit his personality and the show has won several international prizes for best sports educational shows and best sports documentary.

 As of 2013, he is co-presenter of the NHK World television show Imagine-nation, with Chiaki Horan.
 He is currently a Reebok Ambassador and owner of ACROSS FITNESS Nishi Azabu.
-He also runs a YouTube channel called Junk Food Japan where he visits restaurants across Japan, and even the world exploring 'Real Food, Real Stories.
-Nic Style'.
+He also runs the popular YouTube channel Nicholas Pettas Official, where he explores People, Food & Culture across the world.

 Since 2022, Nicholas Pettas is the Official MC of SENSHI and a member of the Board of the KWU SENSHI.